-- The classic lesion is a small (less than 1 centimeter) oval to round ulcer with a erythematous (red) border.
-They occur on the mucous membranes inside the mouth.
+- The classic canker sore lesion is a small (less than 1 centimeter) oval to round ulcer with a red (erythematous) border.

-- Less than half of the U.S. population have them at some point in their lives, and many people with have multiple episodes of them.
-Unless it is a recurrent problem, no workup or treatment is really needed.
+- Less than half of the U.S. population have canker sores at some point in their lives, but many people with them will have multiple episodes.

-- The peak incidence occurs among people in adolescence and young adulthood.
-They become less frequent as we get older.
+- The peak incidence of canker sores occurs among people in adolescence and young adulthood.
+They become less frequent as we age.

-- They occur more frequently in whites, nonsmokers, and people with higher socioeconomic status.
+- Canker sores occur more frequently in whites, nonsmokers, and people with higher socioeconomic status.

 - Canker sores are not the same thing as cold sores.
-Cold sores ("fever blisters") occur on the outer lip, whereas canker sores are found inside the mouth.
+Cold sores or "fever blisters" occur on the outer lip, whereas canker sores are found inside the mouth.

 No one knows what causes canker sores.
 The vast majority of people who develop canker sores do not have another problem as the cause.

 - Both hereditary and environmental causes of the disease have been suggested, but the exact cause is not clear.

 - A number of factors have been suggested to precipitate outbreaks in susceptible individuals.

 - Hormonal changes related to the menstrual cycle